 Give your sleep some respect: I have people tell me they are too busy to sleep and they can’t stop working, but they need to remember that a tired brain is not efficient.
 Your memory and decision-making will suffer with sleep deprivation.
 Extreme exhaustion will literally turn a sane person into a temporary schizophrenic.
 Getting sleep is your job if you want to be productive!

 Consciously relax: Breathing techniques and visualizations can be very helpful.
 Go to your happy place.
 Try deliberately thinking about something calm and relaxing (things you are grateful for, a happy memory, a new plan that you’re looking forward to).
 Allow your body to go completely limp and imagine sinking into the mattress.

 Acupuncture can be an invaluable tool in getting your sleep back on track.
 There are some specific points that help sleep and calm the nervous system.
 Come in for a soothing reboot to your sleep system.
 I can’t visit you every night with my needles, but here are a few points you can stimulate at home:

 Acupressure for yourself!
 Try Du-20 & 24 as a simple combo.
 Du 20 is at the crown of the head, above the ears.
 Du 24 is half an inch inside the hairline (or where it used to be!).
 Put a fingertip on each, aimed towards each other, and press firmly but gently for a few seconds.
+This pair is particularly good for banishing nightmares.
 Good night!

 PS – If you share your bed with a partner, have them do this for you: